30 May 2024

 Accessibility Hub

-In June 2021 we redesigned our Intranet Accessibility Hub.
+To make information, activities, and environments useable for everyone at Life Without Barriers we provide an Intranet Accessibility Hub for staff.
 It’s our one-stop-virtual-shop for all things accessibility for employees including workplace adjustments, accessible content creation, event and meeting accessibility, and accessibility apps and tools.

 Employment Without Barriers